hanzheng98/cnine/python/docs/source/tensors.rst

 :math:`d_1 \ldots d_k` floating point numbers in row major order.
 ``CtensorA`` stores a complex tensor as a single array consisting of the real part of the tensor followed by the imaginary part.
-To facilitate memory access on the GPU the offset of the imaginary part is rounded up to the nearest multiple of 128 bytes.
+To facilitate memory access on the GPU, the offset of the imaginary part is rounded up to the nearest multiple of 128 bytes.

 A tensor object's header, including information about tensor dimensions, strides, etc., is always resident on the host.
-When a tensor array is moved to the GPU, only the array containing the actual tensor entries is moved to the  GPU's global memory.
+When a tensor array is moved to the GPU, only the array containing the tensor entries is moved to the  GPU's global memory.